 SAML and other identity federation protocols, which enable the safe exchange of identity data between unaffiliated websites, are based on an Identity Provider (IdP) and service provider model.
 When users access a service provider (cloud-based service), they are redirected to the trusted IdP for authentication and/or authorization data.

 Provides the capability to authenticate once and be subsequently and automatically authenticated when accessing various resources.
 It eliminates the need to separately log in and authenticate to individual applications and systems, essentially serving as an intermediary between the user and target applications.
 Behind the scenes, target applications and systems still maintain their own credential stores and present sign-on prompts to the user’s system.
 Single Sign-On (SSO) responds to those prompts and maps the credentials to a single login/password pair.

 A process in which a user’s identity is validated or verified based on the credentials that the user provides when logging in to an application, service, computer, or digital environment.
 Most authentication credentials consist of something the user has, for example, a username, and something the user knows, such as a password.
 If the credentials provided by the user match those that are stored by the underlying application or IdP, the user is successfully authenticated and granted access.

 A process that ensures that properly authenticated users can access only the resources that they are allowed to access, as defined by the owner or administrator of that resource.

-Also called password managers, password vaults are a simple way to create a single sign on (SSO) experience when a target application does not support identity federation protocols, for example, a legacy or custom application.
+Also called password vaults, password managers are a simple way to create a single sign on (SSO) experience when a target application does not support identity federation protocols, for example, a legacy or custom application.
 Password vault systems store and encrypt passwords used for different websites.
 Users can authenticate with a master password to decrypt the password vault, eliminating the need to maintain separate passwords.

-Thales’s “Access Management Handbook” provides more insights on access management.
+To expand your knowledge further, you can download Thales’s “Access Management Handbook”, which provides more insights on access management.